Sex and sex hormone symptoms

 - Loss of confidence and self esteem

-What you can do about this depends on what is causing the loss of libido.
-It is worth thinking about whether any of the factors listed above are relevant for you and if they could be adding to it.
+What you can do about low sex drive depends on what is causing it.
+It is worth thinking about whether any of the factors listed above are relevant for you and if they could be making things worse.
 For example, are you tired?
-Treating or learning how to cope with tiredness could help to increase your libido.
-Once you know what is adding to your loss of libido, you can start to do something to try and improve it.
+Treating tiredness or learning how to cope with it could help to increase your sex drive.
+You can find out about coping with tiredness.

-There is information about tiredness in our coping with cancer section.
 If you are not tired, could there be another cause?
-If there is, it is likely there is some help for it, so do tell your doctor or nurse and then they can help.
+If there is, it is likely that you may be able to get help for it.
+So do tell your doctor or nurse and then they can help.

-If you are in a relationship, talking to your partner about how you are feeling is important.
+If you are in a relationship, it is important to talk to your partner about how you feel.
 Many people find it difficult to talk about sex even with a long term partner.
 But not talking about it can affect your relationship with them.
 If you don’t tell them, they may feel rejected or that you no longer love them.
 Even if you are not interested in having sex, you can still enjoy physical contact.